 First, analytics software is not the flagship product of the company; the company has been re-inventing itself, and ACL Analytics has suffered accordingly.

-Second, ACL can only process a limited number of records well (above 15 million is troublesome), so its use is limited.
+Second, ACL can only process a limited number of records well (above 15 million is troublesome), so it cannot handle huge files, so its use is limited.

 Third, you don’t want to lock yourself in to any one analysis tool*, especially due to ACL’s limitations and that the fact eventually you’ll need to understand and audit your company’s other analysis tools.